Frequently Asked Questions

 1. Hamburger Icon.
 Clicking this icon will open a menu where you can navigate back to the Home page, send a Request to Talk, send a text message, report an incident or sign out of the app.

-2. Car icon with a number in parentheses.
+2. Car icon with a number in an orange circle.

 This shows the current number of potential service offers that could be offered to you during the rest of the day should you decide to post.
 Just as you are not required to accept any service offer transmitted to your MDD, ALC is under no obligation to offer these "tentative service offers" to you at time of service.
 The tentative service offer icon is not a representation of warranty by ALC that all or any of the potential service offers may be offered to you or available at the time of service.
 Again, these are potential service offers that could be offered to you should you decide to post.

-3. Message box icon with a number in parentheses.
+3. Message box icon with a number in an orange circle.

 This shows how many messages from ALC dispatch are waiting to be read.
 You can access the messages by clicking the Home icon and selecting Dispatch Messages.